SeanKilleen/seankilleen.github.io/_posts/2024-02-04-my-current-approach-to-software-delivery.md

 If you're already effective without it, optimize for effectiveness.
 In my current context, that means Kanban and the continuous pull of work (with enough slack in the system, of course)

-## Optionality

-Aaron Stannard sums this up nicely.
-(TODO: link)

-Make code easy to delete.
-Give your future self and future team as many architectural options as possible.

 ## Work Out Loud / Radiate Information

 This one is huge for me.
 Work "in public".
 Start pull requests early.
 Share your thinking along the way.
 Always be "journaling" -- posting updates on tickets, adding to wikis, sharing what you learn with colleagues.